OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ##### Apache Cordova Certificate Verification

 Implementation of the Apache Cordova framework's internal WebView usage will ignore [TLS errors](https://github.com/apache/cordova-android/blob/master/framework/src/org/apache/cordova/engine/SystemWebViewClient.java "TLS errors ignoring by Apache Cordova in WebView") in the method `onReceivedSslError` if the flag `android:debuggable` is enabled in the application manifest.
 Therefore, make sure that the app is not debuggable.
-See the test case "Testing If the App is Debuggable."
+See the test case

 ##### Hostname Verification